SarthakA24/FibonacciSequenceRecursive/README.md

 # Fibonacci Sequence

-## Java Programming Course

 ---

-**Course 1**: Problem-Solving and Computational Thinking using Java

-**Sprint 7**: Implementing Recursion
+About the Program
 ---

-Problem Statement
----

-Write a program in `Java` to calculate the `n`th term of the Fibonacci series recursively using the following formula:
+A program in `Java` to calculate the `n`th term of the Fibonacci series recursively using the following formula:

 ```
 Fibonacci(n) = Fibonacci(n-1) + Fibonacci(n-2)